 The Island of Montreal was originaly inhabited by native tribes such as the Algonquin, Huron, and Iroquois.
 The first european settlement was built under the guidance of the Samuel de Champlain in 1608.
 The establishment was built under the auspices of the Company of Our Lady whose purpose was the evengelization of the natives and was self-financed through the fur trade.
 The first winter proved to be colder then any of the settlers had ever seen.
 Being deeply religious, Champlain promised to erect a cross at the top of Mount-Royal if they survived.
 No one died (which was considered a miracle) and the following summer, a large wooden cross was erected on the highest point of the mountain.
 It became a tradition for the the Intendant (later mayor) of Ville-Marie to lead a procession every summer to replace the cross with a new one.

-The French had to fight off attacks by the Iroquois for almost a hundred years until the peace treaty known as "the Great Peace of Montreal".
+The French had to fight off attacks by the Iroquois for almost a hundred years until the peace treaty known as "the Great Peace of Mount Royal".
 Except for skirmishes fought against their european rivals (and some of the tribes armed by them), Ville-Marie managed to thrive in the following decades.

 Like the rest of the Intendancy, the majority of the population sided with the monarchists during the French Revolution.
 Being closer to the Pays-d'en-haut, the city became the headquarters for troops sent raiding down south to harass republican forces from Louisianna.